(Updated 5/2026)

 Finland has beautiful clean nature and it is over all a beautiful country.
 This visual guide will give you an overview of some of the popular places to visit in Finland.

-Finland is home to over a hundred cities, each offering a unique blend of nature, history, and urban life.
+Finland is also home to over a hundred cities, each offering a unique blend of nature, history, and urban life.
 This travel guide presents a curated look at Finland’s cities and cultural gems.
 Bookmark this visual guide, packed with blog posts, video links, and travel tips!

 Capital Region of Finland